 In order to determine whether migratory birds spread parasite lineages along their migratory routes and to evaluate the parasite connectivity among localities due to migratory behavior, we used multi-level modeling (MLM) with the “brms” package (Bürkner 2017) to evaluate the percentage of localities in which haemosporidian lineages occurred depending on whether they were found only in resident birds, only in partial migrant and fully migrant birds, or in both residents and migrants.
 We decided to use this approach as it allows us to statistically estimate the percentage of localities among which lineages are distributed according to their host status.

 Firstly, we applied the “get_priors” function to fit the priors for our model.
 We considered as independent and dependent variables bird migratory categories and percentage of localities in which each lineage was present, respectively, and lineages present only resident birds as reference category.
 We consider host richness and number of bird individuals infected by each lineage as fixed variables.
 We selected the fixed variables testing their significance separately and both variables had significant effects on our model.
-Thus, we ran the model applying the “Beta” family, 4 chains with 2000 total iterations per chain and 1000 of warmup interactions.
+Thus, we ran the model applying the Beta family, 4 chains with 2000 total iterations per chain and 1000 of warmup interactions.
 The model results were plotted using the “conditional_effects” function to visualize the predictions of the population-level effects.
 We ran three models: one for all three parasite genera combined, one for Plasmodium lineages only, and one for Haemoproteus lineages only.

 In the second model, we analysed the prevalence of infection in each bird species among localities.
 For this, we considered local positives and total sample of each bird species as our dependent variable and local percentage of migratory bird individuals (i.e., percentage of migratory individuals out of all individual birds sampled in a locality) as our independent variable.
-Negative binomial distribution was applied in this model with 4 chains with 2000 total iterations per chain and 1000 of warmup interactions.
+Negative binomial distribution was applied in this model as we were working with count data with a left-skewed distribution.
+We used 4 chains with 2000 total iterations per chain (1000 for warmup interactions, 1000 for sampling).
 The model results were plotted using the “conditional_effects” function to visualize the predictions of the population-level effects.
-Again, we firstly we evaluated if host richness (i.e., number of bird species sampled per locality), parasite richness, percentage of migratory species, number of migrant individuals, temperature and precipitation had significant effects on bird prevalence.
+Again, we firstly we evaluated if host richness (i.e., number of bird species sampled per locality), parasite richness, percentage of migratory species, number of migrant individuals, temperature (log-transformed scaled value) and precipitation had significant effects on bird prevalence.
 Following these analyses, only parasite richness was retained as a fixed factor.
-Further, we considered biome as a random variables and used the fuction “cov_ranef” to account for phylogenetic influence.
+Further, we considered biome as a random variable and used the function “cov_ranef” to account for phylogenetic influence.
 In this model, we filtered our data in order to include only species with 10 or more bird individuals analysed, in addition, we used only our dataset described above and excluded data from the MalAvi database, since the latter presents only positive and sequenced samples.
 Again, we ran three models: one for all three parasite genera combined, one for Plasmodium lineages only, and one for Haemoproteus lineages only, in these models we considered zero inflated negative binomial distribution.

 Mixed model

-A mixed models was performed to estimate whether localities with more migratory birds have greater prevalence and richness of haemosporidian lineages.
-We firstly created previous models including all variables that presented significant correlation with our dependent variable, and then selected the best model among them using “AIC” function in R, similar model selection approach was suggested by Rodrigues et al. 2020.
+A mixed model was performed to estimate whether localities with more migratory birds have greater prevalence and richness of haemosporidian lineages.
+In this model, we did not use data from the MalAvi database, but only our dataset described above since it provides more information regarding the localities, such as prevalence data and host richness.
+We firstly created previous models including all variables that presented an effect with our dependent variable, and then selected the best model among them using Akaike information criterion (AIC), similar model selection approach was suggested by Rodrigues et al. 2020.